-On October 4, 2017, Sunoco Partners Marketing & Terminals L.P. ("Sunoco") brought an action for patent infringement in the U.S. District Court for the District of Delaware alleging Magellan Midstream Partners, L.P. ("Magellan") and Powder Springs Logistics, LLC ("Powder Springs") are infringing patents relating to butane blending at the Powder Springs facility located in Powder Springs, Georgia.
-Sunoco subsequently submitted pleadings alleging that Magellan is also infringing various patents related to butane blending at eight Magellan facilities, in addition to Powder Springs.
-Sunoco sought monetary damages, attorneys' fees and a permanent injunction enjoining Powder Springs from infringing the subject patents.
-We have vigorously defended against all claims asserted by Sunoco.
-A jury trial concluded on December 6, 2021, at which the jury found Magellan willfully infringed the three patents in suit and awarded damages of approximately \$9.4 million against Magellan relating to the eight Magellan facilities at issue.
-The jury further found that Powder Springs willfully infringed the one patent at issue relating to the Powder Springs facility and awarded approximately \$2.8 million against Magellan and Powder Springs relating to that facility.
-Sunoco requested that the the court enhance the damages award based upon the jury's finding of willfulness, and that the court award additional damages and pre- and post-judgment interest.
-Magellan and Powder Springs have filed post-trial pleadings opposing Sunoco's request for enhanced damages and to otherwise challenge the finding of liability and willfulness.
-The final determination of the trial court is subject to potential future appeals by either or both parties to the litigation.
-The amounts we have accrued in relation to the claims are immaterial, and although it is not possible to predict the ultimate outcome, we believe the final resolution of this matter will not have a material adverse impact on our results of operations, financial position or cash flows.
+On October 4, 2017, Sunoco Partners Marketing & Terminals L.P. ("Sunoco") brought an action for patent infringement in the U.S. District Court for the District of Delaware alleging Magellan and Powder Springs Logistics, LLC ("Powder Springs") were infringing patents relating to butane blending.
+A trial concluded on December 6, 2021, at which the jury found Magellan and Powder Springs willfully infringed those patents.
+Based on the jury's award and post-trial proceedings, the total amount awarded to Sunoco is approximately \$22.9 million, plus post-judgment interest that continues to accrue.
+Sunoco and defendants, Magellan and Powder Springs, have appealed the final judgment of the trial court.
+The amounts we have accrued in relation to the claims represent our best estimate of probable damages, and although it is not possible to predict the ultimate outcome, we do not expect the final resolution of this matter to have a material adverse effect on our business.